Coventry City F.C.: Sky Blue anthem

+Famous supporters

 The club has a number of famous supporters, Television Broadcaster Richard Keys was born in the city and is a lifelong supporter of the club.
-Fellow broadcaster Jon Gaunt is also a City fan.

 The former principal of the Red Bull Formula 1 team Christian Horner was outed as a supporter of the club when he jokingly claimed in an interview with Sky F1 he was trying to convince Kevin De Bruyne to join the club.